-The Tosa, sometimes referred to as the Tosa Ken, Tosa Inu, or Japanese Mastiff, is a mastiff-type breed that was developed in Japan for dog fighting.
-Today, Tosas are still used in dog fighting in Japan, an activity which is legal.
+The Tosa dog, commonly referred to as the Tosa Inu, Tosa Ken, or Japanese Mastiff, is a large mastiff-type breed with short fur that was developed in Japan for dog fighting.
+Today, the activity is still legal in Japan, and the breed continues to be used for this purpose.
 In most other parts of the world, where dog fighting is banned, the Tosa is a watchdog, guard dog, and companion.

 Group: Molossoid breeds, Mastiff type (FCI)